Lenzites warnieri: Taxonomy

 Lenzites warnieri was first described in 1860 by Michel Durieu de Maisonneuve and Camille Montagne.
 The type specimen came from Algeria, where Durieu and Montagne collected it from the trunk of an elm on the grounds of the retirement home of the French physician and politician Auguste Warnier.
 The specific epithet warnieri honors him.
-The initial description was first published in Annales de Sciences Naturelles (Botanique), although the description had appeared in Mémoires de la Société Linnéenne de Bordeaux at the desire of Durieu.
+The initial description was first published in Annales des Sciences Naturelles (Botanique), although the description had appeared in Mémoires de la Société Linnéenne de Bordeaux at the desire of Durieu.

 Because of ambiguities in the identification and species distinction, Lenzites reichardtii Schulz.
 1880 was for a long time considered a valid name for L. warnieri in Europe, although its type was much smaller than the one by Durieu und Montagne.
 At the end of the 20th century, both names were regarded synonyms.
 A possible conspecifity with Daedalea quercina was long discussed by scientists, such as Giacomo Bresadola, who thought L. warnieri was synonymous with Daedalea quercina, a view adopted in 1940 by Albert Pilát, who named L. warnieri as Daedalea quercina f. lenzitoidea.
 Unlike L. warnieri, Daedalea quercina has a maze-like hymenophore, causes brown rot, and infests only oaks.
 In a 1967 mating study, Alix David proved that the fungi are separate species.

 Lenzites warnieri is today classified into the genus Lenzites, which is closely related to the genus Trametes as was initially supposed and later demonstrated through DNA analysis.
 DNA analysis suggests that the more common Lenzites species Lenzites betulina is genetically closer to a species of Trametes than to L. warnierii.
 The relationship between Lenzites and Trametes is unclear.
 The authors of one DNA study published in 2011 suggested that Lenzites should be considered a synonym of Trametes, together with the genera Artolenzites, Coriolopsis, Coriolus, Cubamyces, Cyclomycetella, Poronidulus, Pseudotrametes and Pycnoporus.